varabyte/kobweb/README.md

 ### ElementRefScope and raw HTML elements

 Occasionally, you may need access to the raw element backing the Silk widget you've just created.
-All Silk widgets provide an optional `ref` parameter which take a listener that provide this information.
+All Silk widgets provide an optional `ref` parameter which takes a listener that provides this information.

 ```kotlin
 Box(